ScholarshipS

 lINCOLN INSTITUTE OF LAND POLICY SCHOLARSHIP

-Claremont Lincoln University offers the Lincoln Institute of Land Policy Scholarship (LILPS) to incoming students who enroll in one of our many master’s degree programs or the bachelor’s of organizational leadership degree completion program.
+Claremont Lincoln University offers the Lincoln Institute of Land Policy Scholarship (LILPS) to incoming students who enroll in one of our eligible master’s degree or certificate programs.
 Made possible through the support of the Lincoln Institute of Land Policy, this scholarship aims to make high-quality education more accessible and help students achieve their academic goals.
-Eligible students who meet the criteria of the scholarship receive a 50% tuition reduction, bringing the cost of all degree programs to under $10,000.
+Eligible students who meet the criteria of the scholarship receive a 50% tuition reduction, bringing the cost of select degree programs to under $10,000.

-Master of Arts in Organizational Leadership (MOL), Master of Arts in Human Resources Management (MHR), or
+Master of Arts in Organizational Leadership (MOL) or Master of Arts in Human Resources Management (MHR)

 • With scholarship: $9,075